Byskov-Soft/fifo-calc-rates/README.md

 # Fifo-calc-rates

-A simple commandline tool that creates a JSON file containing currencey rates for every day in a year (or until the current day in the current year).
+A simple commandline tool for creating JSON files containing currencey rates for every day in a year (or until the current day in the current year).

 This tool is part of the `fifo-calc` crypto suite, which consists of the following tools.